CNN-based Ego-Motion Estimation for Fast MAV Maneuvers

-In Table \ref{icstn}, first, we compared the networks with a single block.
+Networks with a single block are shown in the first 3 rows of Table \ref{icstn}.
 The 1st network is the pose estimation network proposed in~\cite{zhou2017unsupervised}.
-The 2nd and 3rd networks are deeper.
-We respectively use skip connections~\cite{huang2017densely,he2016identity} for better performance.
-From the first 3 rows of Table \ref{icstn}, we notice that deeper networks with smaller model sizes have higher accuracy but slower speed.
-And the 2nd network with 18 layers and densely connected architecture has the highest accuracy.
+The 2nd and 3rd networks respectively have skip connections~\cite{huang2017densely,he2016identity} for better performance in their deeper architectures.
+They have smaller model sizes, higher accuracy, but slower speed.
+The 2nd network with 18 convolutional layers and densely connected architecture has the highest accuracy.
 In the case of multiple blocks, for each block, there is an image warping operation that has unneglectable time consuming.
-Since we require the networks' inference speed to be around 100Hz, the total number of layers in the whole network decreases when the number of blocks increases.
+Since a network's inference speed is required to be around 100fps, the total number of layers in the whole network decreases when the number of blocks increases.
 The accuracy gets worse when there are more than 3 blocks mainly because the blocks are too shallow and the total capacity of the whole network decreases.
 As shown by the 6th and 8th networks, bigger strides lead to smaller resolution of the last feature map and thus fewer parameters in the fully-connected layer.
 Besides, it increases the receptive field.
-Since our dataset has samples with big motion, the bigger receptive field can capture more feature correspondence and improve the accuracy.
+Since our dataset has image pairs with big visual disparities, a bigger receptive field can capture more feature correspondences and improve the accuracy.

-For the networks with multiple blocks, instead of only using the loss of the final prediction (end-point loss) in training like PRGFlow, we weighted sum the losses of every prediction after every block (multi-stage losses) for backpropagation.
+For the networks with multiple blocks, instead of only using the loss of the final prediction (end-point loss) in training~\cite{sanket2020prgflow}, we weighted sum the losses of every prediction after every block (multi-stage losses) for backpropagation.
 The loss weight distributions of blocks are respectively [0.3,0.7], [0.2,0.3,0.5], and [0.1,0.2,0.3,0.4] for networks with 2, 3, and 4 blocks.
 The accuracy is compared by the 4th, 5th, and 7th networks of Table \ref{icstn}.
 Multi-stage losses produce higher accuracy.
 For the 6th and 8th networks, we only show the results of multi-stage losses.
-From now on, all the networks in the article are trained with multi-stage losses.
+All the networks in the rest part of this article are trained with their multi-stage losses.